-How do organisms function?
+How do cells function?

 Students examine the structure and functioning of cells and how the plasma membrane contributes to survival by controlling the movement of substances into and out of the cell.
+They analyse the cell cycle and cell growth, death and differentiation.

-How do living systems sustain life?
+How do plant and animal systems function?